iasawseen/human_forecaster/README.md

 3. `TRACKING` is responsible for tracking parameters. `STATE_NOISE`, `R_SCALE`, `Q_VAR` are Kalman filter parameters.
 `IOU_THRESHOLD` is an intersection over union threshold for assuming whether detection and predicted state of current tracker are matched.
-`MAX_AGE` is a parameter that tells how long a tracker will live without any matched detections.
+`MAX_MISSES` is a parameter that tells how long a tracker will live without any matched detections.
 `MIN_HITS` is a parameter that tells minimum number of frames for a tracker to be drawn.

 4. `OUTPUT_VIDEO` specifies parameters of the output video. `CYCLE_LEN` is period of predicted trajectory.